 Acheron Accommodation House

-A number of cob houses were built along the route to house stock drovers: The Acheron Accommodation House, also known as the Clarence Accommodation House, is the only one left today.
+A number of cob houses were built along the route to house stock drovers.
+The Acheron Accommodation House, also known as the Clarence Accommodation House, is the only one left today, and is open to the public as a heritage site, with information panels.
 It was built in 1863 by Ned James, a ships carpenter and station hand known for also building cob buildings.
 He took nearly a year to build the eight-roomed house.
 The house grew into a social hub.
 It included a store and unofficial post office and became a venue for a number of local clubs and meetings.
 Once its proprietor, Ernie Tozier, died in 1932, the house became used less often and was abandoned in 1954.
-It has now been restored and, along with the Molesworth Cob Cottage (closed to the public), is registered with the New Zealand Historic Places Trust.
+It has now been restored and, along with the Molesworth Cob Cottage (also open to the public), is registered with the Pouhere Taonga Heritage New Zealand.

 Travel the Molesworth